List Decoding Algorithm based on Voting in Groebner Bases for General One-Point AG Codes: Conclusion

 \section{Conclusion}

-In this paper, we modified the unique decoding algorithm for plane AG codes in \citep{lee11} so that it can support one-point AG codes on \emph{any} curve, and so that it can do the list decoding.
-The error correction capability of the original \citep{lee11} and our modified algorithms are also expressed in terms of the minimum distance lower bound in \citep{andersen08}.
+In this paper, we modified the unique decoding algorithm for plane AG codes in \citet{lee11} so that it can support one-point AG codes on \emph{any} curve, and so that it can do the list decoding.
+The error correction capability of the original \citep{lee11} and our modified algorithms are also expressed in terms of the minimum distance lower bound in \citet{andersen08}.

 We also proposed procedures to compute products and quotients in coordinate ring of affine algebraic curves, and by using those procedures we demonstrated that the modified decoding algorithm can be executed quickly.
-Specifically, its computational complexity is comparable to the BMS algorithm \citep{sakata95b,sakata95a} for one-point Hermitian codes, and much faster than the standard list decoding algorithms \citep{beelen10,guruswami99} for several cases.
+Specifically, its computational complexity is theoretically the same as the BMS algorithm \citep{sakata95b,sakata95a} for one-point Hermitian codes.
+It is also much faster than the standard list decoding algorithms \citep{beelen10,guruswami99} for many cases that are examined and reported in our computational experiments in which examined error-correcting codes have midium sizes.
+It should be noted that as a list decoding algorithm the proposed method seems to have exponential worst-case computational complexity while the previous proposals \citep{beelen10,guruswami99} have polynomial ones, and that the proposed method is expected to be slower than the previous proposal for very large/special inputs.

 The original decoding algorithm \citep{lee11} allows parallel implementation on circuits like the K\"otter architecture \citep{koetter98}.
 Our modified algorithm retains this advantage.
 Moreover, if one can afford large circuit size, the proposed list decoding algorithm can be executed as quickly as the unique decoding algorithm by parallel implementation on a circuit.